godspeedsystems/gs-documentation/docs/microservices-framework/inline-scripting/script-plugins.md

 }
 ```
 <!--
-## Sample workflow using plugins
+## Sample function using plugins
-You can use these plugins in your workflows as given below:
+You can use these plugins in your functions as given below:
 ```
   - id: httpbinCof_step1
     description: Hit http bin with some dummy data.
 It will send back same as response